Save up to 33% off a huge range of flooring in our sale! Shop now

 • Combines real timber aesthetics with modern waterproofing

-After spending years developing hybrid flooring solutions and seeing the evolution of water-resistant technologies, here are my top recommendations for other flooring types:
+Many homeowners in this situation choose modern water-resistant/proof flooring options that handle moisture far better than traditional timber.
+After spending years developing hybrid flooring solutions and seeing the evolution of water-resistant technologies, here are my top recommendations for flooring options when water damage requires the original floorboards to be replaced.

 Hybrid Flooring